SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-dotnet-webapp.md

 >
 > This workflow requires the client application to have a **sensenet repository url**, a **client id** and also a **client secret**.
 To acquire these values, please visit your profile page and select the repository you want to connect to.

-## Create a new console application
+## Create a new Asp.Net Core web application
-Create a new .Net Core console application either in command line (`dotnet new`), Visual Studio or VS Code.
+Create a new Asp.Net Core web application either in command line (`dotnet new`), Visual Studio or VS Code.

 Install the following NuGet packages: